Multi-scale analysis of lead-lag relationships in high-frequency financial markets

 \end{proposition}

 Now we state asymptotic results.
-The first result concerns the asymptotic behavior of the estimators $\widehat{\rho}_{(j)}(\theta)$ and can be considered as a counterpart of Propositions 3--4 from \cite{HRY2013}: \begin{theorem} Let $j$ be a positive integer.
-Suppose that $L\to\infty$ and $L\tau_N^\kappa\to0$ as $N\to\infty$ for any $\kappa>0$.
-Suppose also that $(\Gamma_N+L_j)\tau_N<\delta$ for every $N$ .
-Under Assumptions \ref{volatility}--\ref{sampling}, the following statements hold true: \begin{enumerate}[label={\normalfont(\alph*)}]
+The first result concerns the asymptotic behavior of the estimators $\widehat{\rho}_{\tcr{N-j+1}}(\theta)$ and can be considered as a counterpart of Propositions 3--4 in \cite{HRY2013}: \begin{theorem} Let $j$ be a positive integer.
+Suppose that Assumptions \ref{volatility}--\ref{sampling} are satisfied.
+Suppose also that $L\to\infty$ and $(L\tau_N)^\gamma\log L\to0$ as $N\to\infty$ and that $(\Gamma_N+L_j)\tau_N<\delta$ for every $N$. \begin{enumerate}[label={\normalfont(\alph*)}]

-\item If a sequence $v_N>0$ satisfies $L^{-\frac{1}{2}}\tau_N^{-1}v_N\to\infty$ as $N\to\infty$, then
+\item If a sequence $v_N>0$ satisfies $\tau_N^{-1}v_N\to\infty$ as $N\to\infty$, then

 as $N\to\infty$.

 \item Let $(\vartheta_N)$ be a sequence of real numbers such that $\vartheta_N\in\mathcal{G}^N$ and $\tau_N^{-1}(\vartheta_N-\theta_j)\to b$ as $N\to\infty$ for some $b\in\mathbb{R}$.
 Then